 "I do not want to cooperate.
 I don't want to pay.
 I'm not American.
 This is an unlawful circus."

 Like some other victims of FATCA, including UK-based "Jenny", who has been challenging the way she says the forwarding of her personal information by the UK, as part of FATCA, violates EU data protection regulations, Ariës thought crowd-funding might enable him to bring his case to court, but thus far at least it hasn't provided him with sufficient financing.

 in the U.S. in 1958

-Like many of the other estimated 40,000 to 46,000 "unintentional Americans", as NRC.nl refers to a category others tend to refer to as "accidental Americans" or "accidentals", the fact that Ariës happened to be born in the U.S. was due to the fact that his parents were there temporarily – in his case, his Dutch father, a Dutch Air Force officer, and had been seconded to a base in New Jersey, where he was accompanied by his heavily pregnant wife (Ariës' mother).
+Like many of the other estimated 40,000 to 46,000 "unintentional Americans", as NRC.nl refers to a category that others tend to refer to as "accidental Americans" or "accidentals", the fact that Ariës happened to be born in the U.S. was due to the fact that his parents were there temporarily.
+In his case, his Dutch father, a Dutch Air Force officer, had been seconded to a base in New Jersey, where he was accompanied by his heavily pregnant wife (Ariës' mother).